sanorajohn/mini-homelab/ActiveDirectory-Notes/02-Joining-Windows10-to-the-Domain.md

 - Windows not recognizing the domain name

 ### Root Cause
-VMware automatically assigned the Windows 11 VM a DNS server from the NAT network instead of the **Domain Controller’s IP**.
+VMware automatically assigned the Windows 10 VM a DNS server from the NAT network instead of the **Domain Controller’s IP**.
 Since domain joins require the client to use the **DC as its DNS**, the join failed.

 ### How I Fixed It
 - Ran `ipconfig` on both the Windows Server 2022 Domain Controller and the Windows 10 VM
 - Noticed that the Windows 10 VM was using a different DNS server than the Domain Controller
-- Opened VMware network settings and made sure both VMs were on the same network type (NAT/VMnet8)
+- Opened VMware network settings and made sure both VMs were on the same network type (NAT)
 - Ensured the Windows 10 VM was receiving the correct DNS information from the same network as the Domain Controller
 - Verified the DNS and IP settings again using `ipconfig`
 - Confirmed connectivity by pinging the Domain Controller